 Gloria was Chairperson for the Local ’s Civil Rights & Equity Committee, and served for 15 years as the Chair of CWA’s National Committee on Civil Rights & Equity.
 Before Gloria became a Local 1180 Staff Representative in 1995, she was a career civil servant working at the Human Resources Administration, where she developed impeccable skills in research, analysis, and administrative problem solving that were enhanced with her work at Local 1180 as a former Staff Rep and Secretary-Treasurer.

 Gloria is a Steering Committee member of the Municipal Labor Committee and is also an Executive Board member of the NYC Central Labor Council.
-She was involved in the Union’s decision to file the EEOC charge against the Bloomberg Administration, and worked with the former 1180 President to form a School of Labor in NYC that has become an actual school through the CUNY.
+She was involved in the Union’s decision to file an EEOC charge against the Bloomberg Administration, and as President, successfully brought the lawsuit to conclusion, winning a $15 million settlement for Administrative Managers.
+Gloria also was instrumental in forming a School of Labor in NYC that now has become the CUNY School of Labor and Urban Studies.

 She was the facilitator for the Local ’s Manhattan Community Coordinating Committee; is Trustee and Treasurer of Mt.
 Paylor Baptist Church; and was President of the Shabazz Gardens Condominiums in Harlem.
 She has been honored in part by the Boy Scouts of America Greater New York Council; the Black Institute; NAACP; the Bill Lynch Democratic Club; and received Congressional recognition from Congresswoman Sheila Jackson Lee for her work with the CWA National Civil Rights and Equity Committee.